Syphdias/i3-swap/README.md

 The is no middle ground.
 If you have a suggestion how and how it would be useful, let me know.

+### Neighbor
+In the case of only two containers in the parent container, it knows which one to swap with.
+If there is more than two containers it takes the first.
+You can pick `--neighbor last`, if you prefer.

+Like with the level option.
+There is no middle ground.
+But again, if you know how it could be done and how it would be useful, let me know.

 ### Swapee
 By default the first container in the "other half" will be picked.
 With the level option we found a common container.
 Now we need to look at the other half and pick a candidate for swaping – the swapee.
 You can also pick the `--swapee last`, if you prefer.

-Like with the level option.
+Like with the level and neighbor option.
 There is no middle ground.
 But again, if you know how it could be done and how it would be useful, let me know.

-### Non-existent option
-Currently it assumes there is only two containers in the common container and it picks the other one.
-So technically there is a option missing between level and swapee.

 ## Usage as Shortcuts
 You probably want this to be triggered by a shortcut.
 The configuration for it